dyne/dyne.github.io/src/content/contact/index.md

-We are alway open to projects and proposals that share our mission to create a better world through open source software.
+We are always open to projects and proposals that share our mission to create a better world through open source software.

 ## Want to *collaborate* with us?